Tony Gaiter

-Tony Bernard Gaiter Jr. (born July 15, 1974) is an American former professional football wide receiver in the National Football League (NFL) who played for the New England Patriots and San Diego Chargers.
+Tony Bernard Gaiter Jr. (born July 15, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the New England Patriots and San Diego Chargers.
 He was selected in the sixth round of the 1997 NFL draft.
 He played college football for the Miami Hurricanes.
 He also played in the XFL for the Orlando Rage.

 He played football at Miami Killian Senior High School.